QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/structure.rst

 true			STR_OUT - store element strain at all sensor locations true			AER_OUT - store aerodynamic data at all sensor locations

 The forces and moments from a structural body are **internal shear forces and bending moments**, while those at inter-body connections are **reaction forces and moments**.
-See :ref:`Coordinate Systems and Conventions` for more on conventions.
+See :ref:`Local Body Coordinate Systems` for more on coordinate system conventions.

 Structural Definition of Bodies
 ===============================